 - Exit through the side man-gate to continue to work the batch through your working alley (see,"How to work the flight zone")

 - Work all of the animals through.
-Do not hold an animal longer than necessary to do the job as this will only add to the individual animal’s stress
+Do not hold an animal longer than necessary as this will only add to the individual animal’s stress

 - When all the animals have been worked, (or there is enough room in the working alley) return to the lead up alley to gather the next batch of animals.